 Staying healthy will be an added benefit to both you and your loved one.
 Following these tips will go a long way in helping you to be able to do all that you will be called on to do.
 Taking care of your emotional self will also greatly impact your physical self.

-Did you know that caregivers are twice as likely to suffer from depression and other illness?
+Did you know that caregivers are twice as likely to suffer from depression and other illnesses?
 Keeping physically and emotionally healthy can change EVERYTHING!

 [Tweet “Did you know that caregivers are twice as likely to suffer from depression and other illness?
 Keeping physically and emotionally healthy can change everything.”]